hiromu-t396/pandiary/README.md

 ### Association

+- has_many :relationships
+- has_many :diarys
-- has_many :items
+- has_many :likes
-- has_many :purchases
+- has_many :comments
+- has_one  :profile

 ## profiles テーブル